Last updated on October 6th, 2020 at 04:32 pmReading Time: 8 minutes

 90% of summer illnesses in cows and calves stem from mineral deficiencies.

 We couldn’t agree more.
-Here at Riomax®, we’re all about optimizing your herd’s potential.
+Here at Riomax®, we’re all about optimizing your herd’s potential and setting them up for success.
 And as Dr. Hall alluded, it’s difficult for cows to reach their full potential if they don’t have the proper level of nutrition to get there.

 What Specific Vitamins & Minerals Do Cattle Need (And Why?)